 There are two macadam courts which are not floodlit.
 Despite the lack of floodlights, we have active Members making good use of the courts all year round.
 Members have unlimited access to the courts, subject to our published Rules regarding specific designated sessions.
 Outside of these designated sessions, the club runs on a “Turn up and Play” basis, with access restricted to Members by a padlock.

 We aim to promote tennis as a healthy and enjoyable activity for all ages and all abilities.
-There are weekly coaching sessions for younger children (KS1 and KS2) on Saturdays in the Summer term, which are now run by Over & In.
-An exciting addition to this programme in 2016 is the new Adult sessions which are being very well received.
-See our Coaching page for more details.
-In 2015 we also arranged for one of the Over & In coaches to facilitate our Monday night Club Sessions – something we hope to repeat this year: check out the News page and Events for more.
+In the past there have been weekly coaching sessions for younger children (KS1 and KS2) on Saturdays in the Summer term, and in 2016 we were delighted to add new Adult sessions to this programme.
+Sadly though there was insufficient take-up and Over & In had to cancel their programme.
+We have concluded that the coaching programme needs to remain on hold until the court surface is restored to a better state.
+In 2015 we also arranged for one of the Over & In coaches to facilitate our Monday night Club Sessions – something we hope to repeat in future, again once the court surface is restored.

-Events also include some sessions available to non-Members: we’ve held Open Days as part of the Great British Tennis Weekend and other open sessions aimed at children, involving tennis-related games, which proved a popular addition to the village’s “Tour de Stapleford” weekend activities.
+Events have also also included some sessions available to non-Members: we’ve held Open Days as part of the Great British Tennis Weekend and other open sessions aimed at children, involving tennis-related games, which proved a popular addition to the village’s “Tour de Stapleford” weekend activities.
 Also, on some afternoons in July we give access to the Out of School Club’s children during their trips to the park – this was greatly appreciated by many of those children, who do not normally get to play on a proper court.
 We also surveyed our Members about their views of the club, and the summary of what this told us is published here.
+One clear message from the Survey was how much our members value having this facility close to home.